openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

 ``--state <ALARM_STATE>``
   ALARM_STATE is one of [UNDETERMINED, OK, ALARM].

+``--severity <SEVERITY>``
+  Severity is one of ["LOW", "MEDIUM", "HIGH", "CRITICAL"].

 ``--state-updated-start-time <UTC_STATE_UPDATED_START>``
-  Return all alarms whose state was updated on or after the time specified
+  Return all alarms whose state was updated on or after the time specified.

 ``--lifecycle-state <LIFECYCLE_STATE>``
-  The lifecycle state of the alarm
+  The lifecycle state of the alarm.

 ``--link <LINK>``
-  The link to external data associated with the alarm
+  The link to external data associated with the alarm.

 ``--sort-by <SORT BY FIELDS>``
   Fields to sort by as a comma separated list.
 Valid